A new resonance-like feature in the outer disc of the Milky Way: Discussion

 Taking $\Omega^2 = V_\phi^2/R^2 = L^2_Z/R^4$ and $L_Z(R_g) = 231.4 R_g$ (see section \ref{sec:kin_Ceph}), we find $\Omega(R_g) = 231.4/R_g$ for the angular velocity of the Cepheids and the epicyclic frequency is then $\kappa(R_g) = \sqrt{2} \cdot 231.4/R_g$.
 Assuming the 1:1 resonance is at $R_g=12.75$\kpc results in a bar pattern speed of 43.5\kmskpc, with the 2:1 OLR and corotation at 9.1\kpc and 5.3\kpc, respectively.
 This corotation radius in good agreement with that of \drimmelgaia{}, while the radius of the OLR is about a half kiloparsec away from that estimated using the RGBs.

 Up to this point we have only discussed the kinematics of the Cepheids associated with their azimuthal velocities.
 However, it is worth noting what is seen in their other two velocity components with respect to galactocentric radius and this new resonance feature.
-Figure \ref{fig:VzVr_vs_R} shows again $V_\phi$ with respect to $R$, but with the $V_Z$ and $V_R$ velocities indicated in color in the upper and lower panels.
-Also shown are the constant $L_Z$ curves for the 1:1 and 2:1 (OLR) resonances, taking $L_Z$ of the OLR to be at $R_g=9.7\kpc$, that is $L_Z= 2244.6 \kmskpc{}$.
-Since these plots integrate over a large range in $\phi$ we might not expect any clear pattern, however in the outer disc we see that the $L_{Z} = 2950$\kmskpc{} of the 1:1 resonance marks a clear boundary for a change in \vrad{} \emph{and} $V_Z$.
+Figure \ref{fig:VzVr_vs_R} shows again $V_\phi$ with respect to $R$, but with the $V_Z$ and $V_R$ velocities indicated in colour in the upper and lower panels.
+Also shown are the constant $L_Z$ curves for the 1:1 and 2:1 (OLR) resonances, taking $L_Z$ of the OLR to be at $R_g=9.7\kpc$, that is $L_Z= 2244.6 \lzunit$.
+Since these plots integrate over a large range in $\phi$ we might not expect any clear pattern, however in the outer disc we see that the $L_{Z} = 2950$\lzunit\ of the 1:1 resonance marks a clear boundary for a change in \vrad{} \emph{and} $V_Z$.
 That we also see systematic positive $V_Z$ velocities in the part of the outer disc that we are sampling is to be expected: This is just the warp signature that has already been noted \citep[][]{Poggio2018}.
-What is not so expected is that the $L_Z = 2950$\kmskpc boundary would so clearly mark the onset of these vertical motions.
+What is not so expected is that the $L_Z = 2950$\lzunit\ boundary would so clearly mark the onset of these vertical motions.

-For comparison, \autoref{fig:ridges_comb} shows the \rgb{} sample in the \vtan{}-$R$ space, color-coded by density, the median \vrad{}, and the median \vz{} velocities.
+For comparison, \autoref{fig:ridges_comb} shows the \rgb{} sample in the \vtan{}-$R$ space, colour-coded by density, the median \vrad{}, and the median \vz{} velocities.
+The same plots for the full RVS sample (not shown) are very similar.
 The much larger number of stars in this sample again allows us to more clearly identify features, for instance those correlated with the OLR.
-With respect to $V_Z$ we see a similar pattern of systematic positive (upward) velocities in the outer disk, but with a clear difference with respect to the Cepheids in that the $L_Z = 2950$\kmskpc boundary does not indicate where these vertical motions begin.
+With respect to $V_Z$ we see a similar pattern of systematic positive (upward) velocities in the outer disc, but with a clear difference with respect to the Cepheids in that the $L_Z = 2950$\lzunit\ boundary does not indicate where these vertical motions begin.
 In any case, that curves of constant $L_Z$ in the $V_\phi$-$R$ plane mark the boundary of the onset of systematic vertical motions suggest that the in-plane (epicyclic) and vertical motions are coupled in the outer disc, similar to what would be expected from the perturbation from a passing satellite.
 Alternatively, the vertical motion may be simply determined by the star's guiding radius, for which \lz\ serves as a proxy.